platformsh/template-builder/templates/probot/files/README.md

    Inside the local repository, find the `.environment` file.
 You will see that `NODE_ENV` is currently set for `development`.

-   Update that file to read `NODE_ENV=\"production\"`.
+   Update that file to read `NODE_ENV="production"`.
 Once you have done that, commit and push the change.

    ```
-   git commit -am \"Set for production\" && git push origin master
+   git commit -am "Set for production" && git push origin master
    ```

    Now that you have done that, you will see that as soon as the build of your commit completes, a number of other activities will open for the environment as environment variables are set that allow GitHub to recognize your app.

 5. **Verify**

-   When the final redeployment has completed, and all of your environment variables have been added, go back to your GitHub App\'s advanced settings.
+   When the final redeployment has completed, and all of your environment variables have been added, go back to your GitHub App's advanced settings.

    You will see that the first delivery it attempted to deliver to Platform.sh failed while you were registering.